 ITF-14 Carton Barcode images

-Here you can purchase ITF-14 images.These will be emailed through to you automatically straight away in a standard size with 4 different formats (.jpg, .pdf, .png, .svg) after you make payment.
+IMMEDIATE DELIVERY BY EMAIL: Your ITF-14 Carton Code images will be emailed through to you automatically straight away in 4 different formats (.jpg, .pdf, .png, .svg) after you make payment.

-If you are purchasing an EAN-13 barcode at the same time as an ITF-14 barcode, then just type “N/A” into the ‘additional information’ section (we will assign an EAN-13 barcode to you, and then use that barcode to create the ITF-14 carton code images).
+If you are purchasing an EAN-13 barcode at the same time as an ITF-14 barcode, then just type “N/A” into the ‘additional information’ section (our system will automatically assign an EAN-13 barcode to you, and then use that barcode number to create the ITF-14 carton code images).

 Quantity Price per image 1 $ 20.00 USD 2 $ 17.00 USD each 3 $ 14.00 USD each 4 + $ 10.00 USD each